ichizhov/ExtensibleCommands/Docs/Section5.md

 Figure 21.
 Pattern Search sequence flowchart with input and output parameters.

 Following the approach from the previous example, one can draw a command tree diagram as shown in Figure 22.

 ![Figure 22](Figures/Figure22.png)

 Figure 22.
 Pattern Search sequence command tree.

 However, if the sequence code is based on this diagram, it will not be able to handle any of the parameters that are needed for the proper implementation of the sequence.
-As pointed out earlier, in Extensible Commands passing of the parameters in and out of sub-commands needs to be handled explicitly, and in a complex sequence sub-commands requiring input or output need to be "stitched" by other sub-commands, the sole purpose of which is to feed parameters in or out of specific sub-commands.
+As pointed out earlier, in Extensible Commands passing of the parameters in and out of sub-commands needs to be handled explicitly, and in a complex sequence sub-commands requiring input or output need to be "stitched" together by other sub-commands, the sole purpose of which is to feed parameters in or out of specific sub-commands.
 This is illustrated by the next diagram (Figure 23).

 ![Figure 23](Figures/Figure23.png)